rolling-cz/cistky-politiky/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+If the command is failing because of "Error: error:0308010C:digital envelope routines::unsupported", be sure to set Node to work with a legacy openssl provider instead via "export NODE_OPTIONS=--openssl-legacy-provider".

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>